dimianni/surf/README.md

-# A landing page for a surfcamp.
+# A landing page for a surfcamp

 This was my first website build with a task runner, in this case it is [Gulp](https://gulpjs.com/).
 This configuration is quite outdated now (26 May 2021) and it uses old syntax.
 [Here](https://github.com/dimianni/gulp_config) is my new version of Gulp configuration.
 And [here](https://github.com/dimianni/my-webpack-configuration) is my even newer webpack configuration.